krakenly/krakenly/docs/PREPROCESSING.md

 ---

-## Text/Markdown Document Processing
+## Text/Markdown Data Processing

-Text and Markdown documents are processed into 3 chunk types:
+Text and Markdown data is processed into 3 chunk types:

 ### 1. Summary Chunk